SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 characteristic if your gamemaster is using Wounds only.

-* Wounds: If your gamemaster relies on the Wound levels option with Body Points, see the appropriate table in the “Damage” chapter to determine the range of Body Points associated with each Wound level.
+* Wounds: If your gamemaster relies on the Wound levels option with Body Points, see the appropriate table in the "Damage" chapter to determine the range of Body Points associated with each Wound level.
 If your gamemaster uses Wounds only, you don’t need to ﬁgure out the Body